0xsequence/sequence-unreal/README.md

 void NonViewCall(FEthTransaction transaction, FPrivateKey PrivateKey, int ChainID, TSuccessCallback<FUnsizedData> OnSuccess, FFailureCallback OnFailure);
 ************** USequenceAPI **************

+************** UAuthenticator **************
+UAuthenticator

+This UObject's purpose is to handle authenticating with Sequence Systems

+Key parts
+Delegates:

+/*
+This event is fired when the authenticator requires a code from the user in the UI, if you're using a custom UI collect it and send it to the UAuthenticator Object using EmailLoginCode(FString CodeIn) */
+AuthRequiresCode

+/*
+This event fires out when an error occurs in the auth process, this can be for many reasons, timeout bad settings etc, in general you can bind to this to let you know when you should show an error prompt if using a custom UI
+*/
+AuthFailure

+/*
+This event fires when auth is successful the event will also include the authenticated FCredentials_BE struct */
+AuthSuccess

+//When doing a custom UI the following functions are of interest

+/*
+Gets the Appropriate signin URL for SSO depending on the provider IE) Google or Apple
+*/
+GetSigninURL(ESocialSigninType Type)

+/*
+This is for dealing with Social based Login,
+(WIP)
+*/
+SocialLogin(FString IDTokenIn)

+/*
+Used to handle email based login
+*/
+EmailLogin(FString EmailIn)

+/*
+Used to respond to the event AuthRequiresCode include the needed Code in this function to continue email based auth
+*/
+EmailLoginCode(FString CodeIn)

+/*
+Used to get the credentials currently stored on disk the FStruct returned is a wrapper for FCredentials_BE, the bool value IsValid is also included so you can check if the credentials on disk were valid or not
+*/
+FStoredCredentials_BE GetStoredCredentials()

+/*
+Used to store the given credentials on disk
+*/
+StoreCredentials(FCredentials_BE CredentialsIn)

+************** UAuthenticator **************

 ************** Packaging **************
 To set your system up for Packaging please refer to the following links For Windows, Mac